A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Here are a few I got to check out during my visit:

-Robbie Rare Books & Pulp Fiction Coffee House (1598 Pandosy Street, Kelowna, BC V1Y 1P4).
-This unique retro coffee house is super charming, especially because of the many antique books and cool posters on the wall!
+Pulp Fiction Coffee House is a charming unique retro coffee house, especially because of the many antique books and cool posters on the wall!
 Don’t miss the Robbie Rare Books section, and admire the many antiques around the café (e.g. clocks, a couch, and copper bookends)!

 It’s awesome to learn about Pulp Fiction (not the movie 😉 ), which are books printed on cheap (pulp) paper starting in the early 1900s and became super popular in the 1930s and 1940s!
 Dogs are welcome too.